pcalouche/awtf/README.md

 NOTE: You can setup your Test Runners to use your own Hooks and ignore the ones in the core framework.
 This shown in awtf-app-example project.

 ##Test Environment Config Details
 The AWTF uses TestEnvironmentConfig.java to manage configuration properties for a given test environment.
 These are read in from YAML files.
 Any number TestEnvironmentConfig YAML files can be maintained for testing.
 For instance, there could be a test environment a local, integration, or production environment.
-A ìtestEnvironmentî variable must be set as either a System property (think Javaís System.getProperty method) or as an environment property (think Javaís System.getenv method and Eclipseís Run Configuration Environment variables).
+A ‚ÄútestEnvironment‚Äù variable must be set as either a System property (think Java‚Äôs System.getProperty method) or as an environment property (think Java‚Äôs System.getenv method and Eclipse‚Äôs Run Configuration Environment variables).

 Maven System Property Example:
 ```
 mvn -DargLine="-DtestEnvironment=localhost"  -Dtest=TestRunner
 ```

-If not it defaults to ìlocalhostî.
+If not it defaults to ‚Äúlocalhost‚Äù.
 The AWTF then looks for a YAML file in the resources folder by the name of TestEnvironmentConfig.[yourTestEnvironmentValue].yml.

 The following is a listing of some built in configuration options for this class used by the framework:
 * **browser** - The browser to run your test with.
 It must match a valid enumerated type in BrowserType, and your system must have the web driver for that browser configured.